Image source: Unsplash

 - Spam traps.
 These are designed to trap spammers and block them from sending more spam.

 - Abuse addresses.
 They are known complainers who tend to mark emails as spam.

 - Role-based emails.
-Those addresses like [email protected], [email protected] or [email protected] are checked by a whole team and not an individual.
+Those addresses like info@, admin@ or office@ are checked by a whole team and not an individual.
 You never know who may not recognize your email and mark it as spam.
 There’s little marketing potential for role-based email addresses.

 - Disposable emails.
 Also called temporary or burner emails, they are generated by websites for short-term use.
 People sign up for lists using disposables so they don’t have to share their real email addresses.

 There’s also preventative email hygiene that keeps these useless email addresses from finding their way on your list.
 A quality email verification service can provide you with a real-time email validation API to connect with all your email signup forms.
 If someone were to try to use a bad email, the email checker would immediately ask for another address.
 The same would apply if they mistyped it.
 An API goes a long way to keeping your email list hygiene optimal.